Galivants Ferry – Galivants Ferry, South Carolina

-When it began in 1876, the Galivants Ferry Stump was an opportunity for locals to hear candidates speak, which they did while standing on a tree stump so they could be seen and heard by the crowd.
+During the 1876 gubernatorial election, General Wade Hampton delivered a speech at Galivants Ferry that helped propel him to the office of governor, though that year’s election is widely regarded as one of the most corrupt in South Carolina history.
+In 1880 Holliday invited candidates to return to the town and deliver their points from his store; a tradition was then born.
+The Galivants Ferry Stump remains an opportunity for locals to hear candidates speak, which they did while standing on a tree stump so they could be seen and heard by the crowd.
 This practice is the origin of what everyone knows today to be a “stump speech.”

-Candidates still come to Galivants Ferry and locals still gather along with prominent Democrats from the state and nation.
-In 2006, Joe Biden was the keynote speaker for the event.
-Candidates now make their speeches from the porch of a country store.
+Candidates still come to Galivants Ferry, and locals gather along with prominent Democrats from the state and nation to hear the stump speeches.
+The event continues to be hosted by the Holliday family.
+In 2006, Joe Biden was the keynote speaker for the event; other well-known “stumpers” include former governors and senators Fritz Hollings and Strom Thurmond.
+Candidates now make their speeches from the porch of a country store, seen below.

 Galivants Ferry Info